 Accounting is the language of business, and basic knowledge of accounting is very helpful in exposing you to applications of finance.
-As a practical matter, waiving out of the core financial accounting course (ACC 502) creates space during the Fall A term of the first-year curriculum for Fast Track students to take the accelerated finance core course (FIN 513).
+As a practical matter, waiving out of the core financial accounting course (ACC 502) creates space during Fall A of the first-year curriculum for Fast Track students to take the accelerated finance core course (FIN 513).
 ACC 502 can be waived via demonstrate previous experience or by passing the Online Accounting waiver course and exam ($475).
 Successful admission to the FTF program also results in waiving the core financial management course (FIN 503), making space in Fall B of the first-year curriculum for Fast Track in Finance Students to take FIN 621.

-The preparatory work over the summer serves as a boot camp to help you either demonstrate that you are ready to waive the core finance course and take advanced finance electives (track 2) or bridge the gap between your existing financial knowledge and the minimum required to ensure effective learning in the accelerated finance core course (FIN 513) (Track 1) during the Fall A term.
+The preparatory work over the summer serves as a boot camp to help you demonstrate that you have the minimum knowledge required to ensure effective learning in the accelerated finance core course (FIN 513) during the Fall A term.